John Eliot (missionary): Early life and education

 Eliot was born in Widford, Hertfordshire, England, and lived at Nazeing as a boy.
 He attended Jesus College, Cambridge.
 After college, he became assistant to Thomas Hooker at a private school in Little Baddow, Essex.
 After Hooker was forced to flee to the Netherlands, Eliot emigrated to Boston, Massachusetts, arranging passage as chaplain on the ship Lyon and arriving on 3 November 1631.
 Eliot became minister and "teaching elder" at the First Church in Roxbury.

-From 1637 to 1638 Eliot participated in both the civil and church trials of Anne Hutchinson during the Antinomian Controversy.
+From 1637 to 1638, Eliot participated in both the civil and church trials of Anne Hutchinson during the Antinomian Controversy.
 Eliot disapproved of Hutchinson's views and actions, and was one of the two ministers representing Roxbury in the proceedings which led to her excommunication and exile.

 In 1645, Eliot founded the Roxbury Latin School.
-He and fellow ministers Thomas Weld (also of Roxbury), Thomas Mayhew of Martha's Vineyard, and Richard Mather of Dorchester, are credited with editing the Bay Psalm Book, the first book published in the British North American colonies (1640).
+He and fellow ministers Thomas Weld (also of Roxbury), Thomas Mayhew of Martha's Vineyard, and Richard Mather of Dorchester are credited with editing the Bay Psalm Book, the first book published in the British North American colonies (1640).
 From 1649 to 1674, Samuel Danforth assisted Eliot in his Roxbury ministry.

 Roxbury and Dorchester, Massachusetts

-There are many connections between the towns of Roxbury and Dorchester and John Eliot.
+There are many connections between John Eliot and the towns of Roxbury and Dorchester.
 After working for a short time as pastor in Boston as the temporary replacement for John Wilson at Boston's first church society, John Eliot settled in Roxbury with other Puritans from Essex, England.
 He was the teacher at The First Church in Roxbury for sixty years and was their sole pastor for forty years.

 For the first forty years in Roxbury, Eliot preached in the 20-foot by 30-foot meetinghouse with thatched roof and plastered walls that stood on Meetinghouse Hill.
-Eliot founded the Roxbury Grammar School and he worked hard to keep it prosperous and relevant.
-Eliot also preached at times in the Dorchester church, he was given land by Dorchester for use in his missionary efforts.
-And in 1649 he gave half of a donation he received from a man in London to the schoolmaster of Dorchester.
+Eliot founded the Roxbury Grammar School and worked hard to keep it prosperous and relevant.
+Eliot also preached at times in the Dorchester church; he was given land by Dorchester for use in his missionary efforts.
+In 1649 he gave half of a donation he received from a man in London to the schoolmaster of Dorchester.